lHan87/MTE_metric/README.md

 suggested further reading on MTE overview and surve paper:

 An Overview on Machine Translation Evaluation.
-L Han. arXiv preprint arXiv:2202.11027 (in Chinese)
+L Han. arXiv preprint arXiv:2202.11027 (in Chinese) https://arxiv.org/pdf/2202.11027

 Translation quality assessment: a brief survey on manual and automatic methods.
 L Han, G Jones, A Smeaton.
-Proceedings for the First Workshop on Modelling Translation: Translatology
+Proceedings for the First Workshop on Modelling Translation: Translatology in the Digital Age. https://aclanthology.org/2021.motra-1.3.pdf

 --------
 Contact: hanlifengaaron AT gmail DOT com